-Total annual exports of $92.4 billion make them the world’s 39th largest exporter, while imports of $87.2 billion put them in 41st place.
+Total annual exports of $92.4 billion make the country the world’s 39th largest product exporter, while imports of $87.2 billion put them in 41st place.

-Top 5 Commodity Exports
+Slovakia’s Top Commodity Exports

-Other Notable Exports
+Other Notable Exports From Slovakia

 - Cars – $21.6 billion